CTURobotics/robotics_labs/docs/lab02.md

  ![](lab02_spatial.gif)

-Description of the robot dimensions in centimeters:
+Description of the robot dimensions in millimeters:
  ![](lab02_spatial_description.png)

 Positions of the frames of the links of the robot: